Jacobventer/iot_environmental_data_pipeline/readme.md

 ## Overview

 The aim of this project was to design and and implement a portable data engineering system.
-The pipeline loads, store, and manage IoT environmental sensor telemetry data for municipal smart city analysis.
+The pipeline loads, store, analyseenvironmental telemetry data to support municipal decision making and altert system.

 Environmental sensor deployments generate large volumes of time-series data.
 To support future scalability and long-term planning, this project provides a Dockerized batch-processing pipeline.